Moremar/IT_tutorials/angular/README.md

   This informs Angular to provide the SAME instance of the service to all components under that component.
   If we provide the service in `app.module.ts`, all components of this module will use the same instance of the service.
   If a component provides a service, it will create a new instance of the service.
-  To use the same instance across all components, it is common to declare it in the module.
+  To use the same instance across all components, it is common to declare it in the top-level module.
   If the service is provided at module level, it can also be injected in services.